SABS-R3-Epidemiology/epistrains/README.md

 SIR models are a form of compartment model used for the mathematical modelling of infectious disease.
 Here, we implement the model developed by Bremermann and Thieme (1989)[^1], in which there are multiple infected compartments, one for each strain.

-We assume that the total population size, $N$ is governed by a population growth model with exponential birth rate by default and a constant per capita death rate.
+We assume that the total population size, $N$ is governed by a population growth model with a per capita exponential birth rate by default and a constant per capita death rate.
 This is represented as follows:
 $$\frac{dN}{dt} = N\left(ae^{-kN}-b\right)$$
 where $a$ and $k$ are constants of the exponential birth function, $b$ is the per capita death rate, and $\(a>b\)$ such that the carrying capacity of the population is $\frac{1}{k}\log(\frac{a}{b})$.
 This birth function can be changed by the user, for example to uniform growth $aN$ or logistic growth $aN\left(1-\frac{N}{k}\right)$ where $k$ is the carrying capacity.